ald13837/ald13837.github.io/README.md

 ![Profile Photo](AubreyD-1.jpg)

 ### Professional Summary
-I am a Computer Systems Engineering student at the University of Georgia with a deep interest in cybersecurity and low-level system design.
+My name is Aubrey David, and I am a graduating Computer Systems Engineering student at the University of Georgia with a deep interest in cybersecurity and low-level system design.
 My technical expertise spans from developing complex logic designs in Verilog to implementing secure mobile and hardware integrations.
 I thrive at the intersection of hardware and software, with a proven ability to lead technical teams through the full development lifecycle, from initial architectural brainstorming to final system testing.
 I am currently looking for opportunities to apply my skills in secure system architecture and binary exploitation to solve real-world security challenges.

 ### Essential Links
 * [View My Resume](resume.pdf)